 - Master’s degree in Law (IHL and/or IHRL), Social Sciences or a related university degree

-- Good understanding of current humanitarian debates and of the dilemma/compromise nature of modern humanitarian interventions
+- In-depth understanding of current humanitarian debates and of the dilemma/compromise nature of modern humanitarian interventions.

-- A good command of the English language (minimum level C1) with proven ability to write clearly and concisely
+- Excellent command of the English language (minimum level C1) with proven ability to write clearly and concisely

 - Computer literacy (database design/analysis, MS package, and internet-based research)

 - Ability to work independently and negotiate difficult situations with diplomacy and tact.